roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina (6) ****** byJust_Plain_Bob© Authors note: I have received many comments about the form in which Christina's story is being told.
+Authors note: I have received many comments about the form in which Christina's story is being told.
 A lot do not care for my using her emails to me as the format, but they are in the minority.
 The comments are running four to one in favor and so I will continue to let Christina tell her own story in her own words.
 As a sop to those who don't like the email format I will cut down some on the use of headings and limit them to enough to identify the recipient and the date.
 I will also add the time if there were more than one e-mail sent on that date.
 I will eliminate the sign off signature since only Christina and I are involved and if the e-mail is addressed to me Christina obviously sent it.

  The story picks up where chapter five ended on December 10, 2006